timescale/docs/use-timescale/integrations/observability-alerting/grafana.md

 src="https://assets.iobeam.com/images/docs/screenshots-for-grafana-tutorial/grafana_query_results_5m.png"
 alt="Visualizing time-series data in Grafana"/>

-## Use Grafana to visualize geospatial data stored in Timescale
+## Use Grafana to visualize geospatial data

 Grafana includes a WorldMap visualization so you can see geospatial data overlaid on a map.
 This can be helpful to understand how data